UnitedEffects/ueauth/README.md

 ## Alpha TODO

 * Upgrade to 7+ on OP.
-    * still can't login with code authorization....
+    * still can't login with code authorization.... use older version and go back and forth to figure out changes
     * test AG create and patch and key rotation
     * test login forms... various
     * initial access tokens